Gender-based price discrimination in the United States: Consumption taxes

+Entertainment event are typically charged differently across genders.

+This behavior is rarely advertised, except in venues, like night clubs, where women are typically charged less or nothing for access to such venues.
+This is often advertised as “ladies night”.

 Law and policy

 The Supreme Court of the United States has not enunciated a workable evidentiary standard to govern claims of subtle and unconscious forms of discrimination.
 Further, there is no general federal law explicitly prohibiting gender-based price discrimination.
 Because many pricing decisions are made by private businesses, the 14th Amendment generally does not apply, and sex was not included as a protected class under federal public accommodation law.
 As a result, these issues tend to be left to the states.

 In recent years, an increasing number of states and localities have enacted laws and policies prohibiting gender-based price discrimination in public accommodations, such as nightclubs and bars.
 For example, courts in California, Florida, Pennsylvania, Iowa, and Maryland have consistently ruled against gender-based pricing.
 However, other states such as Illinois, Washington, and Michigan, have adopted a case-by-case approach on the issue.